marchof/java-almanac/site/content/features/records.md

 What You Can't Do
 -----------------

-Most importantly, records cannot have any instance variables other than the “record components”—the variables declared with the canonical constructor.
+Most importantly, records cannot have any instance variables other than the “record components” — the variables declared with the canonical constructor.
 The state of a record object is entirely determined by the record components.

-You cannot extend a record—it is implicitly `final`.
+You cannot extend a record — it is implicitly `final`.

 A record cannot extend another class, not even another record.
 (Any record implicitly extends `java.lang.Record`, just like any enumerated type implicitly extends `java.lang.Enum`.
 The `Record` superclass has no state and only abstract `equals`, `hashCode`, and `toString` methods.)